dantemazza/name-classifier/README.md

 # name-classifier
-This supervised learning model predicts the gender of American baby names using a kaggle dataset.
+This supervised learning model predicts the sex of baby names using a kaggle dataset.
 The data is first processed and mapped in dataParser.py.
 Features used are common ngrams and suffixes(including last letters), extracted using the **nltk** library in features/grams.py.
 These morphological features are assembled into a **NumPy** design matrix in features/extractFeatures.py.
 The data is then loaded into **PyTorch** tensors in launch.py to train a Perceptron (single-layered neural network for binary classification).
 The model will make predictions on CV/Test sets and on any custom dataset in the test_cases directory.

 ## Setup
 Here is how to get started with running the project: